 Each year, children are injured by hazards in and around the home.
 The good news is that the risk of injury can be reduced or prevented by using child-safety devices and reminding older children in the house to resecure sofiety devices after disabling them.
-Most of these safety devices are easy to find and are relatively inexpensive, fou can by them at Industryane sofiets, both equipment shops, supermarkels, drug slotes, home improvement stores, on the Internet and through mail ander catalogs, Safety devices should be sturdy enough to hinder access and yet easy for you to use.
+Most of these safety devices are easy to find and are relatively inexpensive, fou can by them at Industryane sofiets, both geniment shorts, and subtractives the sofiety devices have improvement stores, on the Internet and through mail ander catalogs, Safety devices should be sturdy enough to through mail ander catalogs, Safety devices should be sturdy enough to hinder access and yet easy for you to use.